-Here are some of the best practices the companies can adapt to keep their alumni network engaged:
+Here are some of the best practices the companies can adopt to keep their alumni network engaged:

 One of the major goals and challenges for multinational companies is to form a globally constant and locally appropriate corporate alumni program to keep the former employees engaged throughout the world.

 Majority of the companies consider alumni programs and concentrate on the ROI or the advantage it can bring to the company.
 This is accountable for the companies launching alumni initiatives.
 Besides the job prospects, making contacts and professional development there are various other benefits that alumni engagement brings to the organization.

 Assimilate Your Corporate Alumni Program into the Exit Process

 Most of the companies are strongly incorporating corporate alumni programs in their exit processes.
 As and when an employee exits he is welcomed into the company’s alumni network.

 Embracing the employees into the Corporate Alumni Network as they transition brings many benefits.
 It

 - Makes it simple for your alumni to participate

 - Gets away with the lost connections

 It also makes the complete data of the employees available into the community when they leave.
 This data can greatly help to inform and make their alumni experience better.